 Stella Kupferberg Memorial Short Story Prize

 The Stella Kupferberg Memorial Short Story Prize is an annual writing competition sponsored by the stage and radio series Selected Shorts.
-The winning work will be performed and recorded live at a Selected Shorts performance at Symphony Space on June 12, 2019, and published on Electric Literature.
+The winning work will be performed and recorded live at a Selected Shorts performance at Symphony Space, and published on Electric Literature.
 The winning writer will receive $1000 and a free 10-week course with Gotham Writers.
 The 2023 Stella Kupferberg Memorial Short Story Prize will be judged by Anthony Doerr (Cloud Cuckoo Land, All the Light We Cannot See).
 Submit by March 10, 2023.
 Read more about submission deadlines here.